-- The gains/losses on disposals of assets described above result from the sale of assets that are no longer useful in our business and therefore represent gains or losses that are not from our core operations; - The adjustments for unrealized mark-to-market gains and losses on commodity contracts represent non-cash items to reflect changes in the fair value of forward contracts that have not been settled or terminated.
+- The gains/losses on disposals of assets result from the sale of assets that are no longer useful in our business and therefore represent gains or losses that are not from our core operations; - The adjustments for unrealized mark-to-market gains and losses on commodity contracts represent non-cash items to reflect changes in the fair value of forward contracts that have not been settled or terminated.
 We believe it is useful to adjust net income for these items because the charges do not represent a cash outlay in the period in which the charge is incurred, although Adjusted EBITDA must always be used together with our U.S. GAAP statements of comprehensive income and cash flows to capture the full effect of these contracts on our operating performance; and - The purchase accounting adjustments represent non-cash items to reflect fair value at the date of acquisition, and therefore do not reflect our ongoing operations.

-- (c) Represents share-based compensation expense to account for stock options, restricted stock and other stock awards over their vesting period. - (d) Represents the non-cash write-off of original issue discount and capitalized debt issuance costs due to a voluntary debt prepayment. - (e) Represents transaction costs incurred directly in connection with any investment, as defined in our credit agreement, equity issuance or refinancing, together with certain fees relating to our senior secured credit facilities, such as administrative agent fees and revolving credit facility commitment fees under our Term Loan and Amended ABL Facility, which we believe to be akin to, or associated with, interest expense and whose inclusion in Adjusted EBITDA is therefore similar to the inclusion of interest expense in that calculation. - (f) Represents charges relating to business optimization and restructuring costs to address the significant and extended downturn for capital spending within the oil & gas industry, and therefore do not reflect our ongoing operations.
+(c) Represents share-based compensation expense to account for stock options, restricted stock and other stock awards over their vesting period.

+(d) Represents the non-cash write-off of original issue discount and capitalized debt issuance costs due to voluntary debt prepayments.

+(e) Represents transaction costs incurred directly in connection with any investment, as defined in our credit agreement, equity issuance or debt issuance or refinancing, together with certain fees relating to our senior secured credit facilities, such as administrative agent fees and revolving credit facility commitment fees under our Term Loan and Amended ABL Facility, which we believe to be akin to, or associated with, interest expense and whose inclusion in Adjusted EBITDA is therefore similar to the inclusion of interest expense in that calculation.